conjurdemos/ssh/README.md

 ## Logged in

 Now you're logged in to the target machine!
-You can inspect your uid and group membership using the `id` command:
+You can inspect your uid and primary group using the `id` command:

     kgilpin@b7699cfc62a4:/$ id